STARTING MARCH 2022!

 - That we all have something to learn – we learn from each other, from research-informed literature and from specialists in the field.

-- Three participants (minimum of two) from each school to attend.
+- Two participants from each school to attend.

-- Participants will attend all seven sessions and engage in the ongoing conversations.
+- Participants will attend all six sessions and engage in the ongoing conversations.

 - Participants will undertake reading and research to support school-based activities.